Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Overview of implemented ADRC algorithm

-Since equation~\eqref{eq:knownDynamics}, the estimates of vector $\hat{\pmb{z}} = [\hat{\pmb{e}}^\top \ \hat{d}]^\top$ (or its components) have been used.
-These deliberate manipulations of introducing estimated signals into the system dynamics were indirectly caused by the form of system output, that allows to measure only the first component of vector $\pmb{z}$ (see~\eqref{eq:extendedDynamics}), and thus, the rest of the extended state components have to be estimated using an extended state observer (ESO), that here takes the form
+Because of equation~\eqref{eq:knownDynamics}, the estimates of vector $\hat{\pmb{z}} = [\hat{\pmb{e}}^\top \ \hat{d}]^\top$ (or its components) were used.
+These deliberate manipulations of introducing estimated signals into the system dynamics were indirectly caused by the form of system output, which allows measurement of only the first component of vector $\pmb{z}$ (see~\eqref{eq:extendedDynamics}), and thus, the rest of the extended state components have to be estimated using an extended state observer (ESO), which takes the form